To create an Authentication object, click on the Authentications section in the sidebar, then click New Authentication.

 - Time out and redirection – Configure session expiration after user inactivity and provide a page or URL to redirect timed out users.

 - Login redirection on success – With this option you can designate a page as the home page of your app.
 Once the user successfully signs in you can redirect them to the page they need to go next.
 This is a good way to avoid multiple login forms on the same page.

 - ID Services unrecognized user handling – You can use this option to redirect ID Services users who are not present in your users table.
 For example you can send them to a page to register for your app or service.

-- Enable auto-login – With this option you can enable cross app login to users who already have an active session with another one of your apps that uses the same users table for its authentication.
-For example if your ticketing system and your sales system are based on the same Employees table but different authentications object, authorized users who are login to one app can access the second app without another login.
+- Enable cross-app login – With this option you can enable cross app login to users who already have an active session with another one of your apps that uses the same users table for its authentication.
+For example if your ticketing system and your sales system are based on the same Employees table, but different authentications object, authorized users who are signed into one app can access the second app without having to login again.

 - Only one session per user – By enabling this option each of your app users can have only one active session.
 If another login is detected, the old session is expired immediately.